LaVie-environment/RoboBop/README.md

 ***Opens the web browser to the Google Maps page for the address***

 _This means our code will need to do the following:_

-+Read the command line arguments from sys.argv
+1. Read the command line arguments from sys.argv
-+Read the clipboard contents
+2. Read the clipboard contents
-+Call the webbrowser.open() function to open the web browser
+3. Call the webbrowser.open() function to open the web browser